fwhdzh/FaultFuzz/README.md

 ```

 We can configure every node of the target system to use the
-instrumented JRE and include the CrashFuzz as the Java agent with a
+instrumented JRE and include the FaultFuzz as the Java agent with a
 JVM argument for run time instrumentation.
 Take ZooKeeper as an
 example.
 We can modify zkEnv.sh file and add following configuration:

 ```
 JAVA = <instrumented_jre_path>/bin/java
-CRASHFUZZ_JVMFLAGS =
+FAULTFUZZ_JVMFLAGS =
--Xbootclasspath/a:<CrashFuzz_path>/Phosphor-0.0.5-SNAPSHOT.jar
+-Xbootclasspath/a:<FAULTFUZZ_path>/Phosphor-0.0.5-SNAPSHOT.jar
--javaagent:<CrashFuzz_path>/Phosphor-0.0.5-SNAPSHOT.jar
+-javaagent:<FaultFuzz_path>/Phosphor-0.0.5-SNAPSHOT.jar
 =useFav=true,forZk=true,
 jdkFile=true,recordPath=<trace_path>,recordPath=<io_path>,covPath=<coverage_path>,
 currentCrash=<current_fault_sequence_path>,controllerSocket=<host_ip:controller_port_number>,aflPort=<port_number_for_receiving_record_coverage_info>